rafaelhlima/LOPythonGuide/Chapters/ch01_beginners_guide.md

 ### Learning More

-You can learn more about ScriptForge and its services in the following help page (https://help.libreoffice.org/latest/en-US/text/sbasic/shared/03/lib_ScriptForge.html).
+You can learn more about ScriptForge and its services in the following [help page](https://help.libreoffice.org/latest/en-US/text/sbasic/shared/03/lib_ScriptForge.html).

 ### Source Code